SimonHFrost/jekyll_blog/_posts/2024-04-03-opportunities-in-mexico.md

 *Artificial intelligence was not used in the generation or editing of this blog post.*

-I've been visiting Mexico for the last two months after living for 10 years living in Berlin.
+I've been visiting Mexico for the last two months after living for 10 years in Berlin.
 Here are 5 things that surprised me about life here compared to my experience living in both Germany, and home country of New Zealand.

 ## Heat